tobias-breuer/cpap_ventilator/README.md

 We have measured for 1:1 and 1:2 resulting in an offset of round about 0.18 seconds off.
 This _magic_ value is removed as `SERVO_CLOSE_LATENCY`.

+### EEPROM state

+Some state variables, e.g., the cycle counter or the last mode, are stored in the Arduino's EEPROM.
+Thus these values can be stored reboot-safe.

+However, at the initial boot those values might be not nulled.
+So the controller should be reset via the reset button at the first start.